DylanMeeus/springboot_jwt_blog/_posts/2013-12-28-Closing-2013-Update-on-Auth0.markdown

 ---
 published: "true"
 layout: post
 title: Closing 2013 - Update on Auth0
 date: "2013-12-28 10:30"
 author:
   name: Matias Woloski
   mail: matias@auth0.com
   url: http://twitter.com/woloski
   avatar: https://secure.gravatar.com/avatar/0cd73f2f2f39709bd03646e9225cc3d3?s=60
 ---

-{% excerpt %}

 For the last few months, we've been working on many new features and improvements to the platform.
 We have reached **1700+ subscribers** to our service, and there are now many companies using the private cloud/on-premises appliance daily.
 Thanks for your support, feedback and business!

 As this first year closes for us, we wanted to share some of the highlights of Auth0, and the functionality we've added in these past months: